 With the rise of social media and digital distribution channels, it’s far easier for your content to be shared and seen by a larger audience than it was 20 years ago.
 Planning your content distribution strategy needs to be included early in the development process, not an afterthought.
 Often times, audience-specific and targeted content is some of the most effective content for brands.

 message and voice

 Which format makes sense for your brand?
 Different content formats could include:

 - Case studies

 - Blogs (or short-form articles)

 Before deciding which format your content should be in, do some competitor research to find out which formats perform the best and will resonate with your target audience.
 You can utilize qualitative or quantitative data to support why you’re choosing a particular content format.

 Which type of messaging, voice and format you decide to use for your content can have a big impact on how shareable it is.
-Here are a few helpful tips to keep your content messaging and voice aligned with your brand:
+Here are two helpful tips to keep your content messaging and voice aligned with your brand:

 - Make sure your content's tone of voice matches your brand's voice.
 If your brand was a human, what would you want them to sound like?
 A brand's tone of voice could sound scholarly, edgy, authoritative or warm.

 - Create a message map along with your content strategy to define your key messages and make sure they align with your brand voice.
 Especially if you/your brand is newer to this component of brand communications, a message map will be a good tool throughout the process.